 Conduct an annual analysis including gaps of homeless systems needs and services available within the Region.

-Monitor the effectiveness of CES
+Monitor the effectiveness of Coordinated Entry System

-Support the HMIS Team through policy and procedure review and guidance, data quality review and recommendations, providing input on opportunities to improve the capturing of data and its public display, identify necessary updates to data standards, and assist RTFH in promoting messaging on the role of HMIS and the importance of using the system.
+Support the Homeless Management Information System (HMIS) Team through policy and procedure review and guidance, data quality review and recommendations, providing input on opportunities to improve the capturing of data and its public display, identify necessary updates to data standards, and assist RTFH in promoting messaging on the role of HMIS and the importance of using the system.

 Rating & Ranking Sub-Committee

-Support of the HUD NOFA competitive process and collaborative application
+Support of HUD NOFO competitive process and collaborative applications

-Veteran’s Consortium: The purpose of this group will be to continue to provide regional leadership on the issue of Veteran homelessness, review data and address challenges, and coordinate the effort to end Veteran homelessness across San Diego County.
+Veteran’s Consortium: The purpose of this group is to continue to provide regional leadership on the issue of Veteran homelessness, review data and address challenges, and coordinate the effort to end Veteran homelessness across San Diego County.
 The committee aligns its work with the strategies within the United States Interagency Council on Homelessness's Federal Criteria and Benchmarks for Achieving the Goal of Ending Veteran Homelessness.
 These include identifying all Veterans experiencing homelessness, providing shelter immediately to any Veteran experiencing unsheltered homelessness who wants it, providing service-intensive transitional housing only in limited instances, building capacity to quickly move Veterans into permanent housing, and addressing Veterans who are at-risk of homelessness.
-The committee also coordinates efforts with the CoC's involvement and activities within the national Built for Zero initiative with Community Solutions focused on measuring an end state on Veteran homelessness across the CoC.
+The committee also coordinates efforts with the CoC's involvement and activities within the national Built for Zero initiative focused on measuring an end state on Veteran homelessness across the CoC.

 Governance Advisory Committee: The committee evaluates and recommends changes to improve the Continuum of Care’s structure and ensure it is meeting the mission.
 The Governance Advisory Committee reviews Board member nominations and provides recommendations to the Board; annually reviews the Charter and provides recommendations to the Board and FM; and reviews Board policies and makes recommendations to the Board.

-4.2.6 Ad Hoc Committees:
+4.2.8 Ad Hoc Committees:

 Periodically, the Board needs to complete specific, time limited tasks in order to comply with regulatory demands or to advance its goals and objectives.
 At the request of the Board, a temporary Ad Hoc Committee may be formed to complete the identified task or address a specific need identified by the Board.
-These groups perform specific functions associated with completion of the task and are guided by and report to one of the established Continuum of Care groups which may include the Board or a Committee.
-As of the Spring of 2022, the following Ad-Hoc Committees have been established:
+These groups perform specific functions associated with completion of the task and are guided by and report to the Board.
+As of the Spring of 2023, the following Ad-Hoc Committees have been established:

 Youth Action Board (YAB) was formed in 2016 and adopted into the CoC in 2019 to advise the CoC on policies related to preventing and ending youth homelessness and to ensure a continuous youth voice within the CoC to support the Youth Homelessness Demonstration Program (YHDP) and the San Diego County Coordinated Community Plan to Prevent and End Homelessness (CCP).
+This committee is currently inactive as the youth community reviews the CCP and reestablishes priorities moving forward.

 Ad Hoc Committee on Addressing Homelessness Among Black San Diegans was formed in 2020.
-According to the 2020 Point-In-Time count, Black persons accounted for 21% of the unsheltered population and 30% of the sheltered population, while only accounting for 5.5% of the general population in San Diego County.
+According to the 2022 Point-In-Time count, Black persons accounted for 24% of the unsheltered and sheltered population, while only accounting for 5.6% of the general population in San Diego County (2021 U.S Census Bureau).
 The purpose of the Ad Hoc Committee is to explore the factors contributing to disparities among Black persons experiencing homelessness, listen and engage in extensive public dialogue with community stakeholders, and to develop a series of recommendations that the CoC can take to better address the impacts of systemic racism and its effects within the homeless crisis response system.